Friday, April 21, 2023

 "Any theory is false if cannot be proven by trial", thought Markun - "The world is infinite and therefore its energy is also infinite.
 My turbine has vindicated this law."

-And like a flame, a sudden thought came, "What if one were to find a metal with an infinite ability of a durable resistance, an infinite strength?
-But there is such a metal: it's simply a type of global energy, poured into a form of destruction.
+And like a flame, a sudden thought came, "What if one were to find a metal with an infinite capacity for stress, an infinite strength?
+But there is such a metal: it's simply one kind of universal energy, discharged into the form of destruction.
 This follows from the general law of infinite possibilities of forces and their forms.
 But then my, machine would be a maw in which the whole universe would disappear in an instant, receive a new image inside it, in which over and over again I will pass through the motor's spirals."

 On the bedding, his little brother was shaking in a frightening dream.
 Markun bent over him...